Get The Legal Help You Need

 Northeast Ohio Expungement Attorney Matthew C. Bangerter, Esq.

-An expungement is the process in which a person’s criminal records are cleared and sealed.
-Northeast Ohio expungement attorney Matthew C. Bangerter, ESQ. focuses on representing clients facing state and federal criminal charges, and as such, he is well-versed in criminal court procedures and can help with your expungement procedure.
+The expungement process is how a person’s criminal records are cleared and sealed.
+Northeast Ohio expungement attorney Matthew C. Bangerter, ESQ. focuses on representing clients facing state and federal criminal charges, and as such, he is well-versed in criminal court procedures and the expungement process, and can easily help with your expungement procedure.

 What Convictions Can Be Expunged?

-In Ohio, an expungement procedure can remove the following from your record:
+In Ohio, the expungement process can remove the following from your record:

 - Charges filed against you

 - Charges filed against you, but later dismissed